aws-samples/aws-appsync-calorie-tracker-workshop/README.md

 ## Overview

-In this workshop, you will build a serverless Calorie tracker application that will allow users to setup a daily calorie target goal, allows them to add, update and track the calories consumed or burned daily and receive food suggestions based on their food habits.
+In this workshop, you will build a serverless Calorie tracker application that will allow users to setup a daily calorie target goal, allows them to add, update and track the calories consumed or burned daily, and receive food suggestions based on their food habits.

-Some of the features that you would be building today are:
+Some of the features that you would be building in your app today are:
 - User sign-up, login and logout.
 - Set personal information like calorie target per day, height, weight etc.
-- Track activities through out the day like add calories (breakfast, lunch, dinner, snacks) and burn calories (workout, walk, run)
+- Track activities through out the day, like:
+  - add calories (breakfast, lunch, dinner, snacks) and
+  - burn calories (workout, walk, run)
-- View suggested food based on the activities and personal information (BMI).
+- View food suggestions based on the activities and personal information (BMI).

 ## Architecture diagram: